Kruchy1980/codewars-excercises/Function_&_ Methodes/functions&methodes.md

 9. S toUpperCase - String.toUpperCase() method - S
 10. A reverse() - Array.reverse() method - A
 11. A includes() - Array.includes() method - A
+12. M Math.round() - one of Mathematical methodes - M

 # Methodes: